 Director: Molly McGlennen;

-Steering Committee: Carlos Alamo (Sociology), Lisa Brawley (Urban Studies), Lisa Gail Collins (Art), Randolph R. Cornelius (Psychology), Eve Dunbarb (English), Maria Höhn (History), William Hoynes (Sociology), Hua Hsuab (English), Jonathon S. Kahn (Religion), Eileen Leonard (Sociology), Erin McCloskeyab (Education), Molly S. McGlennen (English), Quincy T. Millsab (History), Eréndira Rueda (Sociology), Tyrone Simpson, II (English);
+Steering Committee: Carlos Alamo (Sociology), Lisa Brawley (Urban Studies), Lisa Gail Collins (Art), Randolph R. Cornelius (Psychology), Eve Dunbarb (English), Dustin Frye (Economics), Maria Höhn (History), William Hoynes (Sociology), Jonathon S. Kahn (Religion), Erin McCloskeyab (Education), Molly S. McGlennen (English), Quincy T. Millsab (History), Justin Patch (Music), Hiram Perez (English), Tyrone Simpson, II (English);

-Participating Faculty: Carlos Alamo (Sociology), Lisa Brawley (Urban Studies), Lisa Gail Collins (Art), Randolph R. Cornelius (Psychology), Eve Dunbarb (English), Maria Höhn (History), William Hoynes (Sociology), Jonathon S. Kahn (Religion), Eileen Leonard (Sociology), Erin McCloskeyab (Education), Molly S. McGlennen (English), Eréndira Rueda (Sociology), Tyrone Simpson, II (English);
+Participating Faculty: Carlos Alamo (Sociology), Lisa Brawley (Urban Studies), Lisa Gail Collins (Art), Randolph R. Cornelius (Psychology), Eve Dunbarb (English), Dustin Frye (Economics), Maria Höhn (History), William Hoynes (Sociology), Hua Hsuab (English), Jonathon S. Kahn (Religion), Eileen Leonard (Sociology), Erin McCloskeyab (Education), Molly S. McGlennen (English), Justin Patch (Music), Hiram Perez (English), Eréndira Rueda (Sociology), Tyrone Simpson, II (English);

 b On leave 2019/20, second semester